-The old adage is true: There really are “dog days of summer.”
+The old adage is true: there really are “dog days of summer.”
 And they’re here.
-But if you want to keep your career on track, it should never take a vacation.
-Instead, consider summer to be a great time to make the work improvements you plan on making all year long but just never get around to doing.
+But that doesn’t mean your career should take a vacation, too.
+In fact, summer is a great time to make the work improvements you plan on making all year long but just never get to.

-Here are a four tips to help you keep your career on track this summer:
+Here are a few tips to help you keep your career on track this summer: